OriginatorStar/MicroservicesChatBotBlazorSignalR-Showcase/README.md

 ### Complete Requirement Challenge Document.

 ### Description
-This project is designed to test your knowledge of back-end web technologies, specifically in .NET and assess your ability to create back-end products with attention to details, standards, and reusability.
+This project is designed to showcase my knowledge of back-end web technologies, specifically in .NET and showcase my ability to create back-end products with attention to details, standards, and reusability.

 ### Assignment